-To build high capacity DS communications, research efforts have been recently devoted to exploring the potentials of free space optical (FSO) communications~\cite{lyras2019deep,seas2019optical,hemmati2011deep,cesarone2011deep,kaushal2016optical,TrichiliJOSAB20}.
-Compared to radio frequency (RF), \acrshort{fso} links enjoy larger bandwidth, smaller apertures at final stations, much-improved security, less transmit power and higher immunity against interference.
-Although most recent DS Mars missions are RF-based~\cite{edwards2018assessment}, many projects have already adopted FSO for Moon, and Mars communications with plans to expand to other planets such as Jupiter~\cite{wilson1997results,biswas2006mars,grein2015optical,biswas2018deep,oh2019development}.
-In addition, a number of implementation-based studies have been done to evaluate the technology transition, e.g.~\cite{cesarone2011deep,deutsch2019creating}.
-A tremendous work is yet to be done to make FSO technology ready for future missions~\cite{fielhauer2012concurrent}.
+To build high-capacity DS communications, research efforts have been recently devoted to exploring the potentials of free space optical (FSO) communications~\cite{lyras2019deep,seas2019optical,hemmati2011deep,cesarone2011deep,kaushal2016optical,TrichiliJOSAB20}.
+Compared to radio frequency (RF), \acrshort{fso} links enjoy larger bandwidth, smaller apertures at final stations, much improved security, less transmit power, and higher immunity against interference. {Although} most recent DS Mars missions are RF-based~\cite{edwards2018assessment}, many projects have already adopted FSO for Moon and Mars communications with plans to expand to other planets such as Jupiter~\cite{wilson1997results,biswas2006mars,grein2015optical,biswas2018deep,oh2019development}.
+In addition, several implementation-based studies have been done to evaluate the technology transition, e.g.~\cite{cesarone2011deep,deutsch2019creating}.
+Tremendous work is yet to be done though to make FSO technology ready for future missions~\cite{fielhauer2012concurrent}.

 Adopting FSO in DS will play an important role in implementing interplanetary broadband networks.
-Achieving such a goal, though, will depend on the reliability, effectiveness, and efficiency of so many other technologies, including modulation, coding, detection, and networking protocols.
-The criteria for selecting DS communications schemes differ tremendously from those for terrestrial, airborne, and even near-Earth communications.
+However, achieving such a goal will depend on the reliability, effectiveness, and efficiency of many other technologies, including modulation, coding, detection, and networking protocols.
+The criteria for selecting such schemes differ tremendously from those for terrestrial, airborne, and even near-Earth communications.
 In this survey, we highlight the various DS optical communications (DSOC) design criteria and present the latest research and innovations in the area.